 - copyright, designs, patents, and trade marks;

-- trade unions, pension trust funds, charitable organisations, printed publications, and friendly societies;
+- trade unions, charitable organisations, printed publications, and friendly societies;

 - professionals and professional organisations, including architects, marriage officers, professional engineers, and professional surveyors; and